 If you live in a region where the ground doesn't freeze, callas may be planted in the fall and relied on for year round beauty.

-Dig holes 6” deep and add a handful or two of compost to the soil you removed.
+Dig holes 4” deep and add a handful or two of compost to the soil you removed.
 Add a little loose, amended soil back in the hole.
-Examine your bulb and find the pointy end.
+Examine your bulb and find the knobby side with bumps.
 That’s the top where the new sprout will appear.
-Place the bulb in the hole with the pointy end facing upwards.
-Fill the hole with soil, pat to eliminate air pockets and water well to settle the soil around the bulb.
-Plant bulbs 8-12” apart.
+The bottom of the bulb is generally smoother and rounded.
+Place the bulb in the hole with the knobby side facing upwards.
+Try to position the bulb so ther is about 1.5-2" of soil on top of it.
+These bulbs sprout roots along the top, as well as from the botto of the bulb, so make sure the top is covered with some soil.
+Refill the hole with soil, pat to eliminate air pockets and water well to settle the soil around the bulb.
+Plant bulbs 8-10” apart.

 Callas need about 1” of water a week from rain, irrigation or a combination of the two.
 After summer flowering has finished, trim off spent blossoms and enjoy the wide tropical foliage.

 In zones 9-10, simply leave your callas in the garden; they’ll overwinter successfully.

 In colder regions, there are three choices.
 First, you can treat your callas like annuals and replace in the spring.
 Second, you can wait until the foliage yellows, lift the bulbs, trim off the leaves but not the roots, and store in in very slightly damp peat in a cool (45-55 degrees), dark place.
 Or, you can bring potted callas indoors when the weather cools, place next to a sunny window and enjoy as a houseplant.

 Light: Full to partial shade depending on region

 Soil: Average, well drained

 Tip: Choose big, multi-eyed bulbs for fuller plants